Want the perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-All four of these muscles collectively lay on the upper thigh on top of the femur bone.
-The main function of the quadriceps is to extend the knee.
-However, it also plays a role in flexion of the hips, mainly acting by bringing the leg upwards which is seen during sprinting.
-This makes it essential in developing this muscle for athletic performance.
+The vastus medialis always works in unison with the other quad muscles, all of which lay on the upper thigh on top of the femur bone.
+The main function of the quadriceps is to extend (straighten) the knee.
+However, it also plays a role in flexion (bending) of the hips, mainly acting by bringing the leg upwards which is seen during sprinting.

 One thing to keep in mind with exercise selection is that the vastus medialis has greater activation with greater flexion angles from 60-90 degrees.
 Therefore, selecting movements that create greater amounts of flexion will cause greater firing of the muscle fibers.